fabianwilliams/fabianwilliams/README.md

 ### First, my old GitHub profile is archived due to loosing my recovery keys, all my public work is still there:  https://github.com/fabianwilliams-zz

 * 🦒 I work as an Principal Product Manager on the Microsoft 365 Copilot and Graph Team at Microsoft
-* 💬 Ask me about Microsoft Graph in general but my primary focus area at Microsoft is on Microsoft Teams and Microsoft Search
+* 💬 Ask me about Microsoft Copilot Extensibility especially in areas of the Pro Developers.
+I shipped Copilot Agent Plugins using Semantic Kernel here https://aka.ms/m365-caps
 * 🌍 I live in the Washington DC Metro Area in the United States
-* 🎉 I was a Microsoft MVP for Visual Studio Development Technologies as well as Azure between 2014 to 2020, now I am a part of the MVP Reconnect program.
+* 🎉 I was a Microsoft MVP for Visual Studio Development Technologies as well as Azure between 2014 to 2020
-* 🦒 I am now the Product Lead for the Microsoft Graph on the MVP Program
-* 💯 I am also a volunteer Firefigther & EMT :fire_engine:
-* 🌱 I’m currently learning a lot about Artifical Intelligence and Machine Learning (AIML) along with Python using SciKit Learn and Azure ML
+* 🌱 I’m currently leading products on Artifical Intelligence using Semantic Kernel, Model Context Protocol (MCP) and Agent to Agent (A2A)
 * 📫 Effective ways to reach me are on twitter @fabianwilliams or LinkedIn /in/fabiangwilliams unless you have my phone number of course 😄

 <!--